 History of BEMP

 The late Dr. Cliff Crawford (UNM Department of Biology), his then-graduate student Lisa Ellis, and Dan Shaw (Bosque School Science Faculty) brought community members together to collect local ecological information – i.e. citizen science in the Albuquerque community – to both enhance scientific research capabilities and to educate local citizens about their bosque.
-BEMP currently has 32 sites, across 350 km of the Middle Rio Grande, and over 1 million data points are collected each year.
+BEMP currently has 31 sites, across 270 miles of the Middle Rio Grande, and over 1 million data points are collected each year.
 Data is primarily collected by K-12 students and their teachers, demonstrating how local science initiatives like this can successfully connect people to their landscapes while helping inform resource management policies.